ggcarrots/python-carrots/source/going_further.rst

 Divide and conquer
 --------------------

-Up to this point, you might have put all of your source coed in one file.
-For small libraries and project this is fine, but when complexity rises it is better to divide your code into smaller files, that is to create libraries or modules.
-It is not necessary, for example, to put every class in a separate file, but having one file for classes that are logically connected is better for readability.
+Up to this point, you might have put all of your source code in one file.
+For small libraries and projects this is fine, but when complexity rises it is better to divide your code into smaller files, that is to create libraries or modules.
 Going through a file that has thousands lines of code can be difficult.
+However it is not necessary to, for example, put every class in a separate file;
+having one file for classes that are logically connected is better for readability.

-As an example, let us consider a program for handling regular polygons.
+As an example, let us consider a program for handling regular polygons (for the sake of the example let's assume that circle is a polygon, too).
 Every figure has its own, simplified class.
 You might want to consider separating main functionality e. g. calculating perimeter, from definitions of those shapes [#fn1]_.
 That is, to put calculations of fields in one file and definitions in another: